GoogleCloudPlatform/community/tutorials/envoy-flask-google-container-engine.md

 ### Kubernetes Engine

-You need a Google Cloud Platform account to set up a Kubernetes Engine cluster.
-Visit the [Google Cloud Platform Console](https://console.cloud.google.com/kubernetes) and use the UI to create a new cluster.
+You need a Google Cloud account to set up a Kubernetes Engine cluster.
+Visit the [Cloud Console](https://console.cloud.google.com/kubernetes) and use the UI to create a new cluster.
 Picking the defaults should be fine for this tutorial.

 ### Kubernetes